 “We’re now a completely new segment – not a hotel or a hostel; it’s a place to stay.
 Just be yourself.
 Like home,” adds Rohit.

 It may be its own segment but Indie isn’t devoid of challenges

 There may be not many like (if at all), but Indie’s challenge is not traditional competition.
 It needs to compete with full-service hotels and motels.

 The appetite for such services is certainly strong in India,” says Rohit.
 “But for all those who prefer such amenities at their fingertips, there’s a growing segment of travellers who enjoy the concept of no rules.”

-Don’t be fooled by the stripping of amenities – its is still more than sufficient to serve the basic travel needs.
-Rooms and dormitories are equipped with Wi-Fi, ironing/ laundry facilities, mini fridge, hair dryers, air conditioning and daily housekeeping, among others.
+Don’t be fooled by the stripping of amenities – it is still more than sufficient to serve the basic travel needs.
+Rooms and dormitories are equipped with Wi-Fi, ironing/ laundry facilities, mini-fridge, hairdryers, air conditioning, and daily housekeeping, among others.

-Security in dormitory area is also a worry for guests.
+Security in the dormitory area is also a worry for guests.
 “Those who stay with us realise that with like-minded individuals to share the space with, this is less of a worry.
-The stay on the other hand is a totally different experience and absolutely worth it.”
+The stay, on the other hand, is a totally different experience and absolutely worth it.”
 The safe box provided as part of the stay helps alleviate immediate concerns as well.

 We’re a unique model with hybrid distribution needs